Sexual Abuse Lawyer in Boulder

 Since 1977, The Wilhite Law Firm has helped thousands of people in Colorado reclaim their lives.
 We understand how abuse shatters trust – and how legal action can restore it.

+As experienced defense attorneys in sex crimes and sex offense cases, we are committed to providing strong legal representation for clients facing these serious charges.
 Attorney Rob Wilhite brings a deep commitment to survivor-centered advocacy.
 We focus on holding institutions accountable, and our team is known for care, integrity, and results.

+Our lawyers are dedicated to fighting for our clients’ rights, whether they are survivors or individuals accused or convicted of sex offenses.
 We combine experience with empathy.
 That means thorough investigations, personalized strategies, and communication that respects your process.
 Our clients know we never treat them like case numbers.
 We stay available, informed, and focused until your case reaches a resolution.

 If you need legal representation for abuse survivors, you deserve lawyers who bring skill and heart to the table.
 That is what we offer every day.